RajeevBaniya/dairyproducts-ecomerce-website/README.md

-<h1 align="center">Dairy Products Ecommerce webpage</h1>
+<h1 align="center">Dairy Direct</h1>
-<h1 align="center">A Front End webpage designed to manage dairy products and services.
-It provides a user-friendly interface for customers to browse products, place orders, and manage their profiles..</h1>
+A Front End webpage designed to manage dairy products and services.
+It provides a user-friendly interface for customers to browse products, place orders, and manage their profiles..

 ## Features
 - Browse dairy products